mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.azure-entra-id/docs.md

 ![](04-initial_xml.png)

 1. At this point only the App Federation Metadata Url is available.
-This isn't a correct XML, but it will serve as a placeholder until the real one is accessible.
+This isn't a correct XML document, but it will serve as a placeholder until the real one is accessible.
 Follow the link and copy the XML content.
 Please ensure to copy the raw XML.

-2. In Hosted Mender, under `Settings -> Organisation and billing,` check the `Enable SAML single sign-on` and select `input text with text editor` (not visible in the picture).
+2. In Hosted Mender, under `Settings -> Organization and billing` check the `Enable SAML single sign-on` and select `input text with text editor` (not visible in the picture).
-Once the editor opens, paste the copied xml into it.
+Once the editor opens, paste the copied XML document into it.

 ![](05-tenant-urls.png)

-1. The URLs (`Entity ID`, `ASC URL`, and `Start URL`) will now be available under the SAMl checkbox in Hosted Mender.
+1. The URLs (`Entity ID`, `ASC URL`, and `Start URL`) will now be available under the SAML checkbox in Hosted Mender.
 Copy them into the Azure Entra ID application configuration.

 ![](06-real-metadata.png)

-1. At this point, Azure Entra ID will allow the download of the real XML Metadata.
+1. At this point, Azure Entra ID will allow the download of the real XML metadata.
-Replace the XML you fetched from a URL in the previous step (App Federation Metadata Url) with the one you can download as a file (Federation Metadata XML).
+Replace the XML document you fetched from a URL in the previous step (App Federation Metadata Url) with the one you can download as a file (Federation Metadata XML).

 ![](07-create-mender-user.png)